 For a general idea of how much energy you’ll save, we recommend the following tools.

 Modernize Cost Calculators.
 Modernize provides free resources for homeowners looking to improve energy efficiency with solar, HVAC, roofing or windows projects.
 Calculators can give you a ballpark estimate of the amount you’d spend based a variety of different factors, such as the size of your home or the type of materials or equipment you choose.
 You’ll also be given an estimate of your energy savings, depending on the project factors you select.

 EPA’s Appliance Calculator.
 The EPA has an additional tool you can use to calculate energy savings for ENERGY-STAR-rated appliances.
 After inputting a variety of information about your new device into the spreadsheet, you will receive feedback on your fuel or electricity savings.

-Low-Cost Ways to Improve Energy Performance
+Are There Any Low-Cost Ways to Improve Energy Performance at Home?

 If you’re hoping to boost your home’s energy efficiency, you don’t necessarily need to make a major purchase.
 There are many smaller projects that can impact your energy bills—some that you can even DIY.
 In fact, you may want to combine these projects with a larger energy efficiency improvement to get the most out of your repair or replacement.